Energy Independence Through Solar

 How to Implement DG

 Increased DG may also cause certain broader economic challenges.
-Under net-metering programs to compensate customers for their kilowatt-hour (kWh) contributions to the power grid, and they’re charged for periods when their consumption from the grid is in excess of their generation, or for the net difference between their generation and consumption.
+Under net metering programs, utilities compensate customers for their kilowatt-hour (kWh) contributions to the power grid.
+Then, utilities charge customers for periods when their grid consumption exceeds their generation, or for the net difference between generation and consumption.